jakebalek25/jakebalek25.github.io/_posts/2024-05-19-swinging-too-hard.md

 ![Illustration of 2024 Swing Speed Leaderboard](/images/hardswing_kpct.png)

-Finally, a smaller incline, however still a positive trend, we can see that when batter's record a hard swing based on Hawk-Eye's measurements, they tend to strikeout more often.
+Finally, although the incline is smaller, there is still a positive trend: batters who record hard swings, as measured by Hawk-Eye, tend to strike out more often.
+This could be player's bats are moving through the zone quicker.
+When in the zone for less time it is harder to not only hit the ball but also control the bat.

 Conclusion
 ------
+Overall, hitters who swing harder show a higher likelieness to strikeout more often.
+They are likely power hitter archetypes so this would make sense as this player usually has a good amount of strikeouts to go with their home runs and hard hit balls.

 This makes me wonder, will Hawk-Eye and bat speed statistics be the new change in the MLB over the next few years just as Statcast was with exit velocity?